Mount Holly in Rutland County, Vermont — The American Northeast (New England)

 Location.
 43° 27.106′ N, 72° 47.191′ W. Marker is in Mount Holly, Vermont, in Rutland County.
 Marker is on Vermont Route 103, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Mount Holly VT 05758, United States of America.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Village of Mechanicsville (approx. 3.1 miles away); Revolutionary War Campground on the Crown Point Road Vermont Gold Rush (approx. 4.9 miles away); Abby Maria Hemenway (approx. 5.9 miles away); Veteranís Memorial (approx. 5.9 miles away); Achsa W. Sprague (1827-1862) (approx. 6.6 miles away); Capt.
-John Coolidge Flagpole (approx. 6.6 miles away); Calvin Coolidge (approx. 6.6 miles away).
+Village of Mechanicsville (approx. 3.1 miles away); Revolutionary War Campground on the Crown Point Road Vermont Gold Rush (approx. 4.9 miles away); Abby Maria Hemenway (approx. 5.9 miles away); Veteranís Memorial (approx. 5.9 miles away); Civilian Conservation Corps West River Forest Camp (approx. 6.2 miles away); Achsa W. Sprague (1827-1862) (approx. 6.6 miles away); Capt.
+John Coolidge Flagpole (approx. 6.6 miles away).

 Categories. • Animals • Paleontology • Railroads & Streetcars •

 Credits.
 This page was last revised on June 23, 2017.
 This page originally submitted on April 28, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
-This page has been viewed 137 times since then and 56 times this year.
+This page has been viewed 146 times since then.
 Last updated on June 19, 2017, by Dennis Gilkenson of Saxtons River, Vermont.
 Photos: 1. submitted on April 28, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
 2. submitted on June 19, 2017, by Dennis Gilkenson of Saxtons River, Vermont. • Kevin W. was the editor who published this page.